vitest-dev/vitest/docs/advanced/reporters.md

    */
   readonly children: TestCollection
   /**
-   * This is usually an absolute UNIX file path.
+   * This is usually an absolute Unix file path.
    * It can be a virtual id if the file is not on the disk.
    * This value corresponds to Vite's `ModuleGraph` id.
    */